How to Overcome Imposter Syndrome

 - And I will…

 Better yet, say them out loud.
 AKA affirmations.
-It May sound corny, yet affirmations can truly help change your inner-dialogue.
-Just remember, you are the master of your own mind.
-No one else.
+It may sound corny, yet affirmations can help change your inner-dialogue.
+Remember, you are the master of your own mind—no one else.
 Be sure to let the imposter know who’s boss!

 “Throw your heart over the bar, and your body will follow.”